 - You will then be allowed to make a telephone call to call a family member, friend, or bail bondsman.

-- If you are expected to be released shortly, you might get to keep wearing street clothes, otherwise you you will have to wear a jail jumpsuit.
+- If you are expected to be released shortly, you might get to keep wearing street clothes, otherwise you will have to wear a jail jumpsuit.

 Have you been arrested and gone through jail intake?
 If you have, you should tell your story.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Can you share any secrets that could help others make it through jail intake?